-In explanation, Goldsmith is the only man to win on the Beach-Road course on a motorcycle and in a stock car – and even went on to win on the new 2.5-mile Daytona International Speedway, as well.
+Goldsmith is the only man to win on the Daytona Beach-Road course on a motorcycle and in a stock car – and even went on to win on the new 2.5-mile Daytona International Speedway, as well.
 From an early start racing war surplus motorcycles around an oval dirt track on a farm owned by Heavyweight Champion Joe Louis, Goldsmith continued to display the skills required to be a consistent winner to such an extent that he was summoned by Walter Davidson and asked if he would be a member of the Harley-Davidson team.
 Three months later, Goldsmith won at Daytona, the first win there for Harley-Davidson in 13 years.
 Goldsmith continued to stack win upon win and collect titles at such a pace that he was ultimately elected to be a member of the American Motorcycle Hall of Fame.

 In short, Goldsmith was a master behind the wheel or gripping handlebars; a good example is the 1963 Daytona Challenge 250 where Paul ran a 1963 Pontiac Tempest on the 2.5-mile track, beating Porshes, Corvettes, Jaguars and such – by five miles; he was so good that both legendary racer AJ Foyt and famed mechanic Smokey Yunick declared him to be the “best pure racer” they’d ever competed against or with.

 Knowing of his record and that the Bobby Griffin-Bob Pemberton Trust owned the car he drove on the beach, we made it our mission to host a reunion between Goldsmith and the original “Relic,” a reunion 62-years in the making.
-We attempted to have him come down to Florida in February for the annual Beach Parade on the old Beach-Road course and see the ol’ gal he last drove in 1958.
+We initially attempted to have him come down to Florida in February for the annual Beach Parade on the old Beach-Road course and see the ol’ gal he last drove in 1958.

 But despite having to cede to a snowstorm, we were not ready to give up, just started working on a new plan to get “Goldy” and the “Relic” back together for their date on the Daytona sands.
 Checking in with Goldy’s staff, especially his right-hand man, Craig Anderson, we started talking about what would be the best time to look to reschedule, finally settling on August 20 of last year.
-And when 8/20/20 finally rolled around, Mr. Goldsmith and two of his associates jetted down to Daytona for a beachside reunion with the “Relic”, some interviews, then activities and photo ops over at the Daytona International Speedway, before having to depart for return to Indiana.
-And the “Roarin’ Relic” left their date to assume her new home in the Motorsports Hall of Fame of America (MSHFA), into which Goldsmith was inducted in 2008, right on the Grounds of the Daytona track.
+And when 8/20/20 finally rolled around, Mr. Goldsmith and two of his associates jetted down to Daytona for a beachside reunion with the “Relic,” some interviews, then activities and photo ops over at the Daytona International Speedway, before having to depart for return to Indiana.
+And the “Roarin’ Relic” left their date to assume her temporary new home in the Motorsports Hall of Fame of America (MSHFA), into which Goldsmith was inducted in 2008, right on the Grounds of the Daytona International Speedway.

 We needed a car.